p-mongodb/tenex/README.md

 - Bulk bump Evergreen task priority for all pending builds.
 - Jump to parsed test suite results (RSpec/JUnit XML) for each build.
 - Authorize patch build for externally submitted PRs.
+- View individual server log files when all log files are packaged in a tarball.
+- Server log files are colorized based on each line's severity.
 - Get a list of all known distros based on currently running hosts.

 #### Github Operations